raspberrypilearning/sensehat-scratch-mp3-player/en/step_2.md

 [[[rpi-scratch-add-pi-sense-hat]]]
 --- /task ---

-Now you're all setup, you can begin creating your MP3 player by creating a disco effect on the display, to acccompany the songs.
+Now you're all setup, you can begin creating your MP3 player by creating a disco effect on the display, to accompany the songs.

 --- task ---
 Begin by adding a `when flag clicked`{:class="blockevents"}, and then add a `forever`{:class="blockcontrol"} beneath it.